 In addition to our expansive portfolio of products and service offerings, we provide a powerful and extremely comprehensive tool, the MetTel EIS Portal.
-The Portal enables customers to manage ordering, Help Desk, Services, and reporting from one simple, user-friendly interface available 24×7×365.
+The Portal enables customers to manage ordering, Help Desk, billing, inventory, services, and reporting from one simple, user-friendly interface available 24×7×365.
 Exhibit 1.0-1 shows how the Portal interfaces with various EIS teams.
-The permissions to ensure only authorized users can access the system.
-Authorized users can directly enter an order in the Ordering section of the MetTel EIS Portal or call, email, or fax MetTel to place the order.
+The